Dress Code

 • Students are expected to change for all Physical Education classes (including all sports Concentration programs) and to wear appropriate footwear.

-• Physical Education students must wear the LSA grey Phys.
+• For Physical Education classes, students must wear the LSA blue Phys.
 Ed.
 T-shirt and black shorts or sweatpants.
 The LSA hoodie may be worn as well, when cold.

 • Students are not permitted to wear boots

-• Cell phones are not permitted in the gyms.
+• Cell phones and other electronic devices are not permitted in the gyms

 Exam Procedures

 Refer to the document below prior to the start of exams.
-It contains important information regarding exam procedures and it is vital that students, parents and staff become familiar with these instructions.
+It contains important information regarding exam procedures and it is vital that students and parents/guardians become familiar with these instructions.

 • Pushing, shoving, rough play, running or shouting is not permitted.